HERBAL LACTATION SUPPLEMENTS

 Obviously, breastfeeding is not easy!
-If it were, more moms would do it, but today, moms are giving up on breastfeeding early.
+If it were, more moms would do it, but today, moms are giving up on breastfeeding earlier than ever before!

-The most common reason why moms give up on breastfeeding, is a low milk supply!
+The most common reason?
+A low milk supply!

 Moringa is a plant that has been used for centuries due to its medicinal properties and health benefits.
 It has antifungal, antiviral, antidepressant, and anti-inflammatory properties.

 Moringa is commonly considered a galactagogue in Asia.
 Nursing mothers swear by it, and one study on effects of Moringa in breastfeeding, found a positive impact on the supply of breastmilk, more than doubling the milk production in many cases.

 Shatavari is an adaptogenic herb.
 Adaptogenic herbs are said to help your body cope with physical and emotional stress.
 Shatavari is considered a general health tonic to improve vitality, making it a staple in ayurvedic medicine.

 It is well-known in medical practices that Shatavari is a galactagogue.
 This means that it will improve the quality of your breast milk and help you generate more of it by helping to produce more prolactin and corticoids.

 Goat’s Rue and its derivatives have been used in the management of diabetes to reduce blood sugar levels.